Morpho-lang/morpho-specialfn/share/help/specialfn.md

 [comment]: # (Specialfn help)

-# Specialfn
+# specialfn
 [specialfn]: # (specialfn)

-The `specialfn` extension provides a number of special functions for use in morpho.
-To use the `specialfn` extension import it,
+The `specialfn` extension provides special functions for scientific computing in morpho.

+Import it with:

     import specialfn